-PARENTHOOD IS AMONG THE MOST FULFILLING AND CHALLENGING TIMES OF A PERSON’S LIFE.
-Parents take responsibility for another life.
+Parenthood is among the most fulfilling and challenging times of a person’s life.
+Parents take the responsibility of another life.
 There will be milestones to hit, birthdays to celebrate, and graduation ceremonies to attend.
-Unfortunately, children are at risk for cardiac arrest (CA), choking, or other trauma.
-Congenital health problems, sports, and everyday events increase the risk for CA As explained by the International Liaison Committee on Resuscitation (ILCOR), out-of-hospital cardiac arrest rates in children open the door to a disturbing reality, higher mortality than adults, but obtaining Basic Life Support (BLS) Certification in preparation for parenthood could be the solution.
+Unfortunately, children are at risk for cardiac arrest (CA), choking, and other trauma.
+Congenital health problems, sports, and everyday events increase risk for CA. As explained by the International Liaison Committee on Resuscitation (ILCOR), out-of-hospital cardiac arrest rates in children open the door to a disturbing reality–a higher mortality than adults.
+Obtaining Basic Life Support (BLS) Certification, including CPR training, in preparation for parenthood could be the solution.

 Why Do Parents Need BLS Certification?